rldribeiro/turtleMineFieldApp/README.md

 `mmm rrr mm r m rrr mm`

 This would be interpreted as "MOVE 3 TIMES, ROTATE 3 TIMES, MOVE 2 TIMES, ROTATE 2 TIMES, MOVE 1 TIME, ROTATE 1 TIME"

+## Running the app in interactive mode

+In interactive mode you do not provide an action file.
+You control the movement with the keyboard.
+This was a request from my son.

 ## Limitations